Medix: Out-of-Distribution Detection from Unlabeled Wild Data via Robust Gradient Statistics: Medix: Median-Centric Framework for OOD Detection

-Solving the optimization problem in \eqref{eq::problem} can be computationally prohibitive, especially as the size of $\mathcal{S}_{\rm wild}$ increases.
+Solving the optimization problem in \ref{eq::problem} is computationally intractable.
 To address this, we propose a greedy approximation based on a leave-one-out approach, as outlined in Algorithm \ref{alg:Medix}.
 The algorithm implements an iterative procedure for outlier detection from a wild dataset, leveraging deviations in gradient information relative to the InD dataset.